-Wireless or Hardwired Remote Control
+Optional Remote Control

 One unique feature of the K40 Platinum100 radar detector is its remote control.
 The Platinum100 can be ordered with or without a remote.
 Both hardwired and wireless controllers are available for purchase, allowing drivers to customize their interaction with the Platinum100 interface.

 The remote control allows you to make on-the-fly adjustments without taking your eyes off the road.
 K40 specifies this as a safety-related function intended to minimize distracted driving.
 I did not care for the remote control, which I will elaborate on a little further down in this review.